Zinc – The Famous Trace Mineral & Why You Need It

 Supplementation

-- Make sure it is from a reputable, high-quality manufacturer.
+- Make sure to get your supplements from a reputable, high-quality manufacturer.

 - Best forms are when sourced as true amino acid chelate: glycerinate, picolinate, orotate, gluconate.